 At Nower Hill we are committed to helping new colleagues feel welcome in the school.
 We give as much bespoke support from their faculty/department and year team as is needed to help new colleagues settle in.

 Over and above this, we have two separate induction programmes for new teachers.

-a) An Induction Day for all new teaching staff in July, prior to the start of the new academic year, which includes:
+1. Induction Day for Teaching Staff new to Nower hill High School a) An Induction Day for all new teaching staff in July, prior to the start of the new academic year, which includes: